yingshaoxo/driver/README.md

 # driver
-My first C project, it relates hardware.
+My first C project, it relates to hardware.